mikeAdamss/gtk/README.md

-# gdk (good to know)
+# gdk (good to know) - Serverless Function Controller

 This is a go wrapper intended for controlling serverless functions.
 The bit that's "good to know" is whether the function succeeded and what was returned - this response gets cleaned up and printed to your terminal, formatted via the specified parser.

 ...wut?

 Try it, it's fab.